- Business & Enterprise

 By learning a language, you develop ALL of these skills.

 In Lochgelly High School you learn Spanish from S1 to S3 in the broad general education (BGE).
-From S4 on in the senior phase you can learn Spanish from National 4, National 5 to Higher and you can add French from National 4, National 5 to Higher.
+From S4 on in the senior phase you can learn Spanish from National 4, National 5 to Higher and currently you can study for French Higher.

 The Modern Languages faculty are developing close working links with the cluster primaries schools which teach Spanish.
 Teachers are keen to run trips to Spain and France and to extend the trips currently on offer.

-The Modern Languages faculty are Mrs Lauckner, Principal Teacher Curriculum, Ms Walker, Principal Teacher English, Modern Languages & Literacy, Ms Anderson and Mr Oswald, Depute Headteacher.
+The Modern Languages faculty are Mrs Lauckner, Principal Teacher, Modern Languages & Literacy, Ms Anderson and Mr Oswald, Depute Headteacher.

 3 Key Facts